cslarsen/arv/README.md

 arv — a fast 23andMe parser for Python
 ======================================

+*This project is currently just a work in progress!
+I intend to wrap dna-traits under a new name, using Cython to interface with dna-traits much more easily.*

+*For a working (but old) version, see https://github.com/cslarsen/dna-traits*

 Arv (Norwegian; "inheritance") is a Python module for parsing raw 23andMe genome files.
 It lets you lookup SNPs from RSIDs: